open-sdg/open-sdg/docs/metadata-format.md

 ## Graph Metadata

 The following fields affect the display of graphs.
 Currently only longitudinal graphs are available but more are planned.
-These tags are experimental.
-Graph tags do not show up on the web page as metadata; we will use them in the future for setting how a graphic should render, some extra labels etc.
+These fields are experimental.
+Graph fields do not show up on the web page as metadata; we will use them in the future for setting how a graphic should render, some extra labels etc.

 * `graph_min_value` - the lowest value to be shown on the y-axis.
 Examples:
     * 1